DustinKattner/Password/README.md

 # Password

-Introducing Password.
+Introducing **Password**.
 An app that re-envisioned saving and accessing logins.
 Using powerful CoreML to classify passwords, notify them if it has been saved by other users.
 Generating industry standard passwords, having custom length and seed.
-Easy to use, easy to access across all devices
+Easy to use, easy to access across all devices using Cloudkit.

 **Features**

-- Be awesome
-- Make things faster
+- CoreML to classify passwords
+- Synchronization across all devices
+- Generating industry standard passwords

 **Installation**

-Stay tuned...
+Stay tune...

 **Sources**